wenkokke/NLQ/talk.md

 Or forget about 'mary' altogether.

 So clearly, we can use the lambda calculus to express the meanings that we're after.
-But we also said something about "only accepting the right trees, and assigning the right meanings to those trees", and this is where lambda calculus isn't really enough anymore.
+But we also said something about "assigning the right meanings", and we obviously cannot do that with the lambda calculus.

 So what we're gonna do is this: we're gonna keep this in mind as "perfectly fine as our semantic calculus", but we're going to look for a new calculus.
-And in this new calculus, when we put our sentence or syntax tree in the antecedent, we only want to be able to derive the *right* meaning.
+And in this new calculus, when we put our sentence or parse tree in the antecedent, we only want to be able to derive the *right* meaning.

-Now, a lot of the problems we have with our semantic calculus had to do with the fact that our antecedent was implicitly a set.
+Now, a lot of the problems we have with our semantic calculus have to do with the fact that our antecedent was implicitly a set.
 We can't enforce an order on the words; we can refer to a word any number of times we want; and we can forget about them.
 So what I'm gonna do is